Is the German health insurance valid in Spain?

 Katrin Straub

 Planning a trip to Spain or a longer stay?
 Many Germans wonder: Does German health insurance apply in Spain?
-This article explains which services the European Health Insurance Card (EHIC) covers, when a private supplementary insurance becomes indispensable, and how to act correctly in an emergency.
+This article clarifies what benefits the European Health Insurance Card (EHIC) covers, when private supplementary insurance becomes indispensable, and how to act correctly in case of an emergency.

 The topic in brief and concise terms

-The German statutory health insurance is valid in Spain through the European Health Insurance Card (EHIC) for medically necessary treatments within the public system.
+The German statutory health insurance is valid in Spain through the European Health Insurance Card (EHIC) for medically necessary treatments in the public system.

 The EHIC does not cover private treatments, medical repatriation, and often only limited dental treatments, which is why additional travel health insurance is strongly recommended.
 [1,5,6]

-Privately insured individuals should review their policy terms; often there is Europe-wide coverage, but clarification regarding duration and scope, especially for long-term stays, is necessary.
+Private policyholders should review their contract terms; often Europe-wide coverage is provided, but clarification regarding duration and scope, especially for long-term stays, is necessary.
 [2]

-For those insured under the statutory health system in Germany, the European Health Insurance Card (EHIC) is the first point of contact for medical care in Spain.
+For statutory insured individuals from Germany, the European Health Insurance Card (EHIC) is the first point of contact for medical care in Spain.
 It allows treatment in public health centres and hospitals under the same conditions as locals.
-However, it is important to know that the EHIC does not cover all costs, such as private doctor visits or repatriation to Germany.
-For those with private insurance, the specific terms of their policy apply, often including Europe-wide protection.
-[2] An additional travel health insurance is almost always a wise addition for any traveller.
+However, it is important to know that the EHIC does not cover all costs, such as private doctor visits or return transport to Germany.
+For those with private insurance, the individual terms of their policy apply, which often include Europe-wide protection.
+[2] An additional travel health insurance is almost always a sensible addition for any traveller.

 The European Health Insurance Card (EHIC): What is covered in Spain?

-The EHIC, found on the reverse side of your German health card, simplifies access to medical care during a temporary stay in Spain.
-It covers medically necessary services within the public Spanish health system, including emergency treatments or the management of acute illnesses.
-This means you will receive medical care, hospital treatments, and medication under the same conditions applicable to Spanish citizens.
-In practice, you need to present the EHIC to the doctor or hospital.
-Please note that it is common in Spain for medication to incur a co-payment, which you must cover yourself.
-The EHIC does not cover planned treatments; prior authorisation from your health insurer (via an S2 form) is required for this.
-For more comprehensive coverage, which includes private doctors, travel health insurance is essential.
+The EHIC, which you can find on the back of your German health insurance card, simplifies access to medical care during a temporary stay in Spain.
+It covers medically necessary services in the public Spanish healthcare system, including emergency treatments or the treatment of acute illnesses.
+This means you receive medical care, hospital treatments, and medications under the same conditions applicable to Spanish citizens.
+In practice, you must present the EHIC to the doctor or hospital.
+Note that in Spain, co-payments for medications are common, and you'll need to cover these yourself.
+The EHIC does not cover planned treatments; prior authorization from your health insurance provider (using Form S2) is required for these.
+For more comprehensive protection, including private doctors, a travel health insurance is essential.

-Consider the following points when using the EHIC in Spain:
+The following points should be considered when using the EHIC in Spain:

-• Private clinics and doctors usually do not accept the EHIC; you would need to initially bear the costs yourself.
+• Private clinics and doctors generally do not accept the EHIC; in these cases, you would initially need to pay the costs yourself.

-• The EHIC does not cover the costs of medically necessary repatriation to Germany.
+• The EHIC does not cover the costs of a medically necessary return transport to Germany.

 • Dental treatments are often very limited or not covered at all.

-The EHIC is an important first step, but it is often not sufficient for complete coverage.
+The EHIC is an important first step, but for comprehensive protection, it is often not sufficient.

-Limits of the EHIC: When additional travel health insurance for Spain becomes essential
+Limits of the EHIC: When additional travel health insurance for Spain becomes indispensable

-Although the EHIC ensures basic coverage, there are numerous situations where it is not sufficient and private international health insurance is crucial.
+Although the EHIC provides basic coverage, there are many situations where it falls short and a private international health insurance is crucial.
 A common scenario involves treatments by private doctors or in private clinics, which are particularly prevalent in tourist areas and are not covered by the EHIC.
-The costs for this can quickly amount to several hundred or thousand euros.
-Another important point is the medically necessary repatriation to Germany, which is generally not covered by statutory health insurance through the EHIC.
-[2] The costs for an air ambulance flight can easily reach five-figure sums.
+The costs for these can quickly amount to several hundred or thousand euros.
+Another significant aspect is the medically necessary repatriation to Germany, which is not covered by statutory health insurance through the EHIC.
+[2] The costs for an air ambulance can easily reach five-figure amounts.

-International health insurance steps in here and typically covers the following services:
+An international health insurance takes over here and typically covers the following services:

 1. Costs for treatments by private doctors and in private clinics.

-2. Medically appropriate and necessary repatriation to the home country.
+2. Medically appropriate and necessary return transport to the home country.

-4. Higher reimbursement rates for dental treatments than those provided by the EHIC.
+4. Higher reimbursement rates for dental treatments than via the EHIC.

-5. Rooming-in costs for a companion when children are in hospital.
+5. Rooming-in costs for an accompanying person with children in hospital.

-Before your trip, check the exact conditions of your existing insurance policies and take out a comprehensive travel health insurance for Europe if necessary, to minimize financial risks.
+Check the exact conditions of your existing insurance policies before your trip and, if needed, take out a robust travel health insurance for Europe to minimise financial risks.

-For individuals with private health insurance (PKV) from Germany, the question of whether their German health insurance is valid in Spain is somewhat different.
-Generally, private health insurance provides comprehensive coverage abroad in Europe, often even worldwide, at least for a limited period of usually one to three months.
-[2] The critical factor here is always the individual terms of your policy.
-It is advisable to clarify with your insurer before an extended stay or move to Spain how long the full coverage abroad lasts and exactly what benefits are covered.
-When permanently relocating to an EU country like Spain, it's often possible to continue the German PKV, although the benefits may be limited to the German level.
-[2] Any additional costs due to higher treatment costs in Spain or currency conversion fees need to be taken into account.
-For providing proof to Spanish authorities that adequate health insurance coverage exists (e.g., for exemption from a local insurance obligation), there is the "Certificate of entitlement".
-[2] Even for those with private insurance, an additional international health insurance for up to 30 days or longer can be advisable to cover specific risks such as repatriation, should this not be adequately included in the PKV contract.
+For people with private health insurance (PKV) from Germany, the question of whether their German health insurance is valid in Spain is somewhat different.
+Generally, private health insurance offers comprehensive coverage abroad in Europe, often even worldwide, at least for a limited period of usually one to three months.
+[2] The individual terms and conditions of your policy are always crucial here.
+It is advisable to clarify with your insurer, before a longer stay or move to Spain, how long full coverage abroad applies and exactly which benefits are covered.
+When permanently relocating to an EU country like Spain, the German PKV can often continue, although the benefits may be limited to the German level.
+[2] Any additional costs incurred due to higher treatment costs in Spain or currency conversion fees must be taken into account.
+To prove to Spanish authorities that there is sufficient health insurance coverage (e.g., to be exempt from local insurance requirements), there is the “Certificate of entitlement”.
+[2] Even for privately insured individuals, an additional foreign health insurance for up to 30 days or longer can be beneficial to cover specific risks such as repatriation if this is not or is insufficiently included in the PKV contract.

-Long-term stay and emigration: Arrange health insurance in Spain
+Long-term stay and emigration: Arranging health insurance in Spain

-If you plan to stay in Spain longer than just for a holiday or even to emigrate, the question "Does German health insurance apply in Spain?" becomes even more pressing.
-When relocating permanently to Spain, you are generally subject to Spanish social security law.
-This means you need to insure yourself within the Spanish health system (Sistema Nacional de Salud, SNS).
-This often happens by taking up employment, becoming self-employed, or as a pensioner with the S1 form.
-The Spanish system is funded by taxes, and employees contribute about four point seven percent of their gross salary.
-[4] Registering in the foreigners' register and obtaining the NIE number are the first steps for accessing the Spanish health system.
+If you are planning to stay in Spain for longer than just a holiday or even to emigrate, the question "Does German health insurance apply in Spain?" becomes even more urgent.
+When permanently relocating to Spain, you are generally subject to Spanish social security law.
+This means you must insure yourself in the Spanish health system (Sistema Nacional de Salud, SNS).
+This often happens by taking up employment, working as a freelancer, or as a pensioner with the S1 form.
+The Spanish system is tax-funded, and employees contribute about four point seven percent of their gross salary.
+[4] Registering in the Foreigner Registry and obtaining the NIE number are the first steps to accessing the Spanish healthcare system.
 For non-working individuals, proof of private health insurance and sufficient financial resources may be required.
-A German private health insurance can possibly be continued, but this needs to be clarified individually with the insurer.
-[2] A comprehensive consultation about health insurance abroad is particularly important here to avoid gaps in coverage.
+A German private health insurance can sometimes be continued, but this must be clarified individually with the insurer.
+[2] Comprehensive advice on health insurance abroad is particularly important here to avoid gaps in coverage.

-Checklist: Remember insurance coverage before travelling to Spain
+Checklist: Remember to consider insurance coverage before traveling to Spain

-To ensure your health is well protected in sunny Spain, this checklist will help you clarify the most important points before your departure:
+To ensure your health is well protected in sunny Spain, this checklist helps you address the most important points before your departure:

-• Check the validity of your EHIC: Is your electronic health card still up to date?
+• Check the validity of your EHIC: Is your European Health Insurance Card still current?

-• Understand the coverage of the EHIC: Do you know which treatments are covered in Spain's public system?
+• Understand the scope of EHIC benefits: Do you know what treatments are covered in Spain's public system?

-• Private international health insurance: Do you have one?
-Does it cover all important risks like repatriation and private treatments?
+• Private foreign health insurance: Do you have one?
+Does it cover all important risks such as repatriation and private treatments?

-• Terms and conditions of private health insurance (if privately insured): Is your coverage valid in Spain and for how long?
+• Terms of the private health insurance (if privately insured): Does your coverage apply in Spain and for how long?
 [2]

-• Store emergency numbers: The Europe-wide emergency number 112 and, if applicable, the service hotline of your international health insurance.
+• Save emergency numbers: The Europe-wide emergency number 112 and, if applicable, the service hotline of your travel health insurance.
 [6]

 • Copy important documents: EHIC, insurance policies, ID card.

-• For chronic illnesses: Consult with your doctor and health insurance regarding medication transport and local care.
+• If you have chronic conditions: Consult your doctor and health insurance about medication transport and local care.

 • Gather information about the Spanish health system: Where are the nearest public health centres (Centros de Salud)?